dbt-labs/docs.getdbt.com/README.md

-A [docusaurus](https://docusaurus.io/en/) site that powers the dbt documentation
+A [docusaurus](https://docusaurus.io/en/) site that powers the dbt Getting Started tutorial

 To run this yourself:
 1. `brew install node`